itrellis-public/basicCarDealership/README.md

 ## Welcome!

 You are free to use whatever libraries, packages, open-source tools, or other developer productivity aids you find helpful.
 We recommend you **do the coding yourself**.
-If you engage an AI, you should be prepared to defend the design decisions.
+If you engage an AI, you should be prepared to defend any code submitted.

 You will need at least the following on your workstation:
 - Visual Studio (2022 preferably, Code is probably fine)
 - MS SQL Server (developer edition, Express is probably fine)
 - MS Teams (for meeting with us for pairing)
-- These solution files

 ## The Test